aglushkov/serega/README.md

 #### Option :id_method

-Batch plugin can be added with global `:id_method` option.
-It can be a Symbol, Proc or any callable value, which can accept current object and current context.
+The `:batch` plugin can be added with the global `:id_method` option.
+It can be a Symbol, Proc or any callable value that can accept the current object and context.

 ```ruby
 class SomeSerializer